dpark926/CODETEST-GetSwift/README.md

 ![sort](./imgs/sort.png)

 The sort button sorts all the packages according to whichever is most urgent.
+In a real application, this button would not be necessary.
+All the packages would be sorted automatically in time intervals.

 ## GET /drones